Obtaining a rapid, expert opinion on muscle biopsy specimens for neuromuscular disease

 LV4RP | Level 4 Gross and Microscopic, RB | No, (Bill Only) | No |

-A battery of enzyme histochemical stains will be performed on frozen tissue; additional histochemical stains or immunostains may be performed on frozen tissue; other tests can be performed as indicated and will be charged separately.
+A battery of enzyme histochemical stains will be performed on frozen tissue; additional histochemical stains or immunostains may be performed on frozen tissue; other tests can be performed at an additional charge.
 The reviewing neuromuscular pathologist will determine the need for additional testing.
+The patient's provided clinical history, creatine kinase values, and electromyography results are helpful in guiding the additional tests.

 For all consultations, ancillary testing necessary to determine a diagnosis is ordered at the discretion of the Mayo Clinic neuromuscular pathologist.
 An interpretation, which includes an evaluation of the specimen and determination of a diagnosis, will be provided within a formal pathology report.